yuyangzhan-econ/yuyangzhan-econ.github.io/_pages/about.md

 ---

 ## Current
-*I am looking for a Ph.D. position in economics and predoctoral (pre-doc) positions.*
+I am looking for a Ph.D. position in economics and predoctoral (pre-doc) positions.

 ## Short Bio
 I am Yuyang Zhan (詹禹阳, [pronunciation](https://oluxiwen.github.io/pronouncing-chinese-names-guide/)), a forth-year undergraduate student in the [School of Labor and Human Resources](http://slhr.ruc.edu.cn/En/index.htm) at [Renmin University of China](https://en.ruc.edu.cn/), majoring in Labor Economics.
+You can view my CV [here](https://yuyangzhan-econ.github.io/CV/Yuyang%20Zhan%20CV.pdf).

 I am interested in the intersections of Political Economy, Development Economics, and Behavioral Economics.
 I explore how individuals' beliefs, ideology, social norms, and cognitive biases interact with development and political outcomes.
 Currently, I am particularly interested in how misperceptions about others' beliefs create economically meaningful impacts, and how information interventions can correct these biases.
 Besides, I am also interested in probabilistic judgment.
 Scroll down to see more information.